-xi.
 McKinney-Vento state coordinators for homeless education and other agencies providing services for children experiencing homelessness and, to the extent practicable, local McKinney-Vento liaisons.
 Describe the coordination goals, processes, and results: TWC works with the Texas Department of Housing & Community Affairs (TDHCA) to coordinate services for individuals and families experiencing homelessness.
 Additionally, TEA's State McKinney-Vento Coordinator and a representative of TWC's CC&EL division serve together on the ECI State Advisory Council.
 Boards coordinate with local homeless shelters and organizations serving homeless families.
 Boards also work with ISDs to identify and provide outreach to homeless children served by public schools.
 This coordination is in conjunction with workforce services to homeless families through the Workforce Innovation and Opportunity Act (WIOA).

-xii.
 State/territory agency responsible for the Temporary Assistance for Needy Families (TANF) program.
-Describe the coordination goals, processes, and results: TWC and the Local Boards administer the Choices employment program for TANF recipients.
+Describe the coordination goals, processes, and results:

+TWC and the Local Boards administer the Choices employment program for TANF recipients.
 Boards prioritize child care subsidies for parents receiving Temporary Assistance for Needy Families (TANF) and participating in Choices.

-xiii.
-Agency responsible for Medicaid and the state Childrenâs Health Insurance Program.
-Describe the coordination goals, processes, and results:

-TWC works extensively with HHSC, the agency responsible for the Children's Health Insurance Program (CHIP) and the Medicaid program.
+Agency responsible for Medicaid and the state Children's Health Insurance Program.
+Describe the coordination goals, processes, and results: TWC works extensively with HHSC, the agency responsible for the Children's Health Insurance Program (CHIP) and the Medicaid program.
 Boards also provide customers with referrals to these programs.

-xiv.
-State/territory agency responsible for mental health.
-Describe the coordination goals, processes, and results:

-TWC coordinates with HHSC, DFPS, and DSHS, the agencies responsible for addressing children's mental health issues.
-Additionally, Boards provide customers with referrals to local mental health programs.

-xv.
-Child care resource and referral agencies, child care consumer education organizations, and providers of early childhood education training and professional development.
-Describe the coordination goals, processes, and results:

-Boards and their child care contractors provide many child care resource and referral services.
-Boards may also contract with local resource and referral organizations and providers of early childhood education training and professional development.

-xvi.
-Statewide afterschool network or other coordinating entity for out-of-school time care (if applicable).
-Describe the coordination goals, processes, and results:

-TWC will provide a copy of the draft State Plan to the Texas Partnership for Out of School Time (TXPOST) and solicit input on the State Plan.

-xvii.
-Agency responsible for emergency management and response.
-Describe the coordination goals, processes, and results:

-On December 7, 2020, TWC met with representatives from the Texas Division of Emergency Management (TDEM), DSHS, and CCR to review and update the state's Child Care Disaster Preparedness and Recovery Plan.
-And throughout the COVID-19 pandemic, TWC has worked closely with TDEM to address the needs of the child care industry, including distribution of cleaning and PPE supplies.
+- State/territory agency responsible for mental health.
+Describe the coordination goals, processes, and results: TWC coordinates with HHSC, DFPS, and DSHS, the agencies responsible for addressing children's mental health issues.
+Additionally, Boards provide customers with referrals to local mental health programs. - Child care resource and referral agencies, child care consumer education organizations, and providers of early childhood education training and professional development.
+Describe the coordination goals, processes, and results: Boards and their child care contractors provide many child care resource and referral services.
+Boards may also contract with local resource and referral organizations and providers of early childhood education training and professional development. - Statewide afterschool network or other coordinating entity for out-of-school time care (if applicable).
+Describe the coordination goals, processes, and results: TWC will provide a copy of the draft State Plan to the Texas Partnership for Out of School Time (TXPOST) and solicit input on the State Plan. - Agency responsible for emergency management and response.
+Describe the coordination goals, processes, and results: On December 7, 2020, TWC met with representatives from the Texas Division of Emergency Management (TDEM), DSHS, and CCR to review and update the state's Child Care Disaster Preparedness and Recovery Plan.
+And throughout the COVID-19 pandemic, TWC has worked closely with TDEM to address the needs of the child care industry, including distribution of cleaning and PPE supplies. - b.

-1.4.1 Describe how the Lead Agency coordinates the provision of child care services with the following programs to expand accessibility and continuity of care and to assist children enrolled in early childhood programs in receiving full-day services that meet the needs of working families (658E(c)(2)(O); 98.12(a); 98.14(a)).

-b.
 The following are examples of optional partners a state might coordinate with to provide services.
-Check which optional partners the Lead Agency coordinates with and describe the coordination goals, processes and results.

-i.
-State/territory/local agencies with Early Head Start - Child Care Partnership grants.

-ii.
-State/territory institutions for higher education, including community colleges
+Check which optional partners the Lead Agency coordinates with and describe the coordination goals, processes and results. - i.
+State/territory/local agencies with Early Head Start Child Care Partnership grants.
+Describe: Click or tap here to enter text. - ii.
+State/territory institutions for higher education, including community colleges.
+Describe: